YairHalberstadt/stronginject/docs/Registration/RegistrationOptions.md

 Meant to be used in conjunction with `UseAsFactory`.
 If this is registered as `IFactory<T>`, then we will apply the same options as are used for this to T.
-This means that we are using `AsImplementedInterfaces`, and `T` implements an interface, we will register T as that inteface.
+This means that we are using `AsImplementedInterfaces`, and `T` implements an interface, we will register T as that interface.
-Similiarly if T is an `IFactory<A>` we will register it as a factory of `A`, and so on recusively.
+Similarly if T is an `IFactory<A>` we will register it as a factory of `A`, and so on recursively.

 #### AsImplementedInterfacesAndBaseClasses

-Equivalant to `AsImplementedInterfaces | AsBaseClasses`
+Equivalent to `AsImplementedInterfaces | AsBaseClasses`

 #### AsImplementedInterfacesAndUseAsFactory

-Equivalant to `AsImplementedInterfaces | UseAsFactory`
+Equivalent to `AsImplementedInterfaces | UseAsFactory`

 #### AsEverythingPossible

-Equivalant to `AsImplementedInterfaces | AsBaseClasses | UseAsFactory`
+Equivalent to `AsImplementedInterfaces | AsBaseClasses | UseAsFactory`

 ### Factory Target Scope Options